heiniglab/multiomics-network-inference/README.md

 ### Snakemake profiles

-We use profiles to handle local and cluster execution.
+We use profiles to handle local and cluster execution (saved under [./profiles/](./profiles)).

-- `default` profile: available under `./profiles/default`, use by supplying `--profile profiles/default` to snakemake
+- `default` profile: available under `./profiles/default/`, use `--profile profiles/default` for snakemake
-- `slurm` profile: available under `./profiles/slurm/`, use by supplying `--profile profiles/slurm` to snakemake
+- `slurm` profile: available under `./profiles/slurm/`, use `--profile profiles/slurm` for snakemake

 Both profiles specify some default snakemake parameters.
 The SLURM profile also specifies necessary SLURM parameters specific to the ICB queue.
-The SLURM profile was installed using cookiecutter (compare [this link](https://github.com/Snakemake-Profiles/slurm)):
+The SLURM profile was installed using cookiecutter (compare [this link](https://github.com/Snakemake-Profiles/slurm)) then modified to fit our queue:

 ```
 # install cookiecutter if not yet available